AtheMathmo/GraphicalAdaptiveSampler/GraphicalAdaptiveSampler/Graph/README.md

 - VariableNode

 Each node is reponsible for tracking it's neighbours and also notes who its parent/child is.
 Each factor has a single child and each variable a single parent, corresponding to p(v | a(v)), p is the factor which is the parent of v.
+_It isn't necessary to note the parents and children and so I may exclude it later for simplicity._

 The FactorGraph class records the root node and also stores all of the variable and factor nodes.